 ISO has developed standards on a range of different environmental topics from recycling to plastic packaging as well as some cross-cutting environmental standards.
-The ISO 14000 standards on environmental management aim, for instance, to help organizations minimize their negative environmental impacts as well as comply with environmental regulations.
-Examples from this family of standards include:
+The ISO 14000 standards on environmental management aim, for instance, to help organizations minimize their negative environmental impacts as well as comply with environmental regulations.348 Examples from this family of standards include:

-- ISO 14001 (2015) Environmental management systems: specifies the requirements for an environmental management system that a company or organization can use to enhance its environmental performance in order to contribute to environmental sustainability.333 - ISO 14004 (2016) Environmental management systems: provides general guidelines on implementation: provides guidance for an organization on the establishment, implementation, maintenance, and improvement of a robust and efficient environmental management system.334 - ISO 26000 (2010) Guidance on social responsibility: defines how an organization can contribute to sustainable development through socially responsible behaviour, helping organizations and businesses to translate principles into effective actions and share best practices related to social responsibility.335
+- ISO 14001 (2015) Environmental management systems: specifies the requirements for an environmental management system that a company or organization can use to enhance its environmental performance in order to contribute to environmental sustainability.349 - ISO 14004 (2016) Environmental management systems: provides general guidelines on implementation: provides guidance for an organization on the establishment, implementation, maintenance, and improvement of a robust and efficient environmental management system.350 - ISO 26000 (2010) Guidance on social responsibility: defines how an organization can contribute to sustainable development through socially responsible behaviour, helping organizations and businesses to translate principles into effective actions and share best practices related to social responsibility.351

-The ISO also has standards on topics as diverse as sustainable procurement (ISO 20400), 336 managing and handling garbage on ships (ISO 21070), and greenhouse gas management (ISO 14080).
-337 The ISO hosts ongoing work on a range of environmental standards relevant to the measurement of the carbonintensity of production and 'net zero' standards, as well as on standards for the circular economy.
-Recognition of the push for international standards linked to climate action, and their cross-cutting importance to the ISO, spurred the creation in 2020 of an ISO Task Force to review its entire suite of climate related activities and relevant standards.
-338 domestic environmental measures.
-There are also a range of proposals to update environment provisions in trade agreements to clearly safeguard national environmental laws and MEAs; to commit countries to their implementation and resist derogation from environmental standards in order to gain a competitive edge; and to affirm the sovereign right of countries to raise environmental standards over time.
+The ISO also has standards on topics as diverse as sustainable procurement (ISO 20400),352 managing and handling garbage on ships (ISO 21070), and greenhouse gas management (ISO 14080).353 The ISO hosts ongoing work on a range of environmental standards relevant to the measurement of the carbon-intensity of production and 'net zero' standards, as well as on standards for the circular economy.
+Recognition of the push for international standards linked to climate action, and their cross-cutting importance to the ISO, spurred the creation in 2020 of an ISO Task Force to review its entire suite of climate related activities and relevant standards.354